Waithali: Etymology

 Waithali is the Burmese language pronunciation of the Pali word Vesali (vesālī).

 History

-It has been estimated that the centre of power of the Arakanese world shifted from Dhanyawadi to Waithali in the 4th century AD as Dhanyawaddy Dynasty ended in 327 AD Although it was established later than Dhanyawadi, Waithali is the most Indianized of the four Arakanese kingdoms to emerge.
+It has been estimated that the centre of power of the Arakanese world shifted from Dhanyawadi to Waithali in the 4th century AD as Dhanyawadi Kingdom ended in 370 AD.
+Although it was established later than Dhanyawadi, Waithali Kingdom is the most Indianized of the four Arakanese kingdoms to emerge.
 Like all of the Arakanese Kingdoms to emerge, the Kingdom of Waithali was based on trade between the East (Pyu city-states, China, the Mons), and the West (India, Bengal, and Persia).
 The kingdom flourished off of China-India maritime routes.
 Waithali was a famed trade port with thousands of ships coming annually at its height.
 The city was built on the banks of a tidal creek and was enclosed by brick walls.
 The layout of the city had significant Hindu and Indian influence.